Sign in

 Site of Care: office

-The patient is brought by his mother because of a 1-month history of bleeding gums after brushing his teeth, increasingly severe muscle and joint pain, fatigue, and easy bruising.
-His mother says he has lost six baby teeth and has been irritable during this time.
-Use of acetaminophen has provided minimal relief of his pain.
-He has autism spectrum disorder.
-He is not toilet-trained.
-He has a 10-word vocabulary.
-Vital signs and oxygen saturation on room air are within normal limits.
-The patient appears alert but does not speak or make eye contact.
-Skin is pale and coarse.
-Examination of the scalp shows erythematous hair follicles.
-Dentition is poor, and gingivae bleed easily to touch.
-Multiple ecchymoses and petechiae are noted over the trunk and all extremities.
-There is marked swelling and tenderness to palpation of the elbow, wrist, knee, and ankle joints.
-He moves all extremities in a limited, guarded manner.
+The patient is accompanied by his mother due to a one-month history of bleeding gums after tooth brushing, increasingly severe muscle and joint pain, fatigue, and easy bruising.
+His mother mentions that he has lost six baby teeth and has shown irritability during this time.
+The use of acetaminophen has provided minimal pain relief.
+The patient has autism spectrum disorder, is not toilet-trained, and has only a 10-word vocabulary.
+Vital signs and oxygen saturation on room air are normal.
+The patient appears alert but does not engage in eye contact or verbal communication.
+Skin assessment reveals paleness and coarseness.
+Scalp examination shows erythematous hair follicles.
+He displays poor dentition, with gingivae bleeding easily when touched.
+Multiple ecchymoses and petechiae are observed over the trunk and extremities.
+Marked swelling and tenderness can be palpated in the elbow, wrist, knee, and ankle joints, and he moves all limbs cautiously.
 Deep tendon reflexes are absent throughout.
-It is most appropriate to obtain specific additional history regarding which of the following in this patient?
+It is most appropriate to gather specific additional history regarding which of the following in this patient?

 (A) Diet